STORM-IRIT/Radium-Engine/doc/developer/material.md

 See the [Render technique management](./rendertechnique) for documentation on how to build such an helper function.

-### Editable interface {#editable-interface}
+### Making a material editable {#editable-interface}

-The Ra::Engine::Data::EditableMaterial interface defines if a material is editable.
+Material which implement the Ra::Engine::Data::ParameterSetEditionInterface might be modified at runtime.

-This interface defines all the method getParametersMetadata required to get the constraints when editing.
+This interface exposes the method Ra::Engine::Data::ParameterSetEditionInterface::getParametersMetadata which return a json-formatted parameter set informations containing type, constraints and documentation on each editable parameter.

 When implementing this interface, you need to return a correctly specified JSON.

-#### The Material metadata specification
+### The Material metadata specification

-##### Booleans
+#### Booleans

 ~~~{json}
 "key": {